Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Directed Weight Perceptron

-\paragraph{Directed Linear Module} The output hidden representations derived from the set of operations introduced previously are concatenated and projected into another hidden space of scalars and vectors separately:
+\textbf{Directed linear module.} The output hidden representations derived from the set of operations introduced previously are concatenated and projected into another hidden space of scalars and vectors separately:

-Here $\rmW_\vs \in \mathbb{R}^{C'\times(C'+C')}$ and $\rmW_\mV \in \mathbb{R}^{C'\times(C'+C+C')}$ are scalar weight matrices.
-In other word, the five separate updating functions allow transformation from scalar to scalar (\Eqref{eqn:ss}), scalar to vector (\Eqref{eqn:sv}), vector to scalar (\Eqref{eqn:vs}), and vector to vector (\Eqref{eqn:vvs}, \Eqref{eqn:vvc}), , boosting the model’s expressiveness to reason geometrically.
+Here $\rmW_\vs \in \mathbb{R}^{C'\times(C'+C')}$ and $\rmW_\mV \in \mathbb{R}^{C'\times(C'+C +C')}$ are scalar weight matrices.
+In other word, the five separate updating functions allow transformation from scalar to scalar (\Eqref{eqn:ss}), scalar to vector (\Eqref{eqn:sv}), vector to scalar (\Eqref{eqn:vs}), and vector to vector (\Eqref{eqn:vvs}, \Eqref{eqn:vvc}), boosting the model’s capability to reason in 3D space.

-\paragraph{Non-linearity Module} We then apply the non-linearity module to the hidden representation $(\vs^h,\mV^h)$.
-Specifically, we apply standard ReLU non-linearity \citep{nair2010rectified} to the scalar components.
-For the vector representations, following \citep{weiler20183d,jing2020learning,schutt2021equivariant}, we compute a sigmoid activation on the L2-norm of each vector and multiply it back to the vector entries accordingly:
+\textbf{Non-linearity module.} We then apply the non-linearity module to the hidden representation $(\vs^h,\mV^h)$.
+Specifically, we apply standard ReLU non-linearity \cite{nair2010rectified} to the scalar components.
+For the vector representations, following \cite{weiler20183d,jing2020learning,schutt2021equivariant}, we compute a sigmoid activation on the L2-norm of each vector and multiply it back to the vector entries accordingly:

 where $\vv_i^h \in \sR^3$ are the vector columns in $\mV^h$ and $v_{ij}^h$ are their entries.